oncode/front-font/README.md

 # Group-design a `FRONT FONT`.
 Win an E-Scooter.
-(Ok, not an actual typeface, just a sweet mess of web code and graphics :-) )
+(Ok, not technically a font, just a sweet mess of web code and graphics :-) )

 Design your own customized character and contribute it to the Front Font.
 If you participate you will automatically take part in a raffle for an electric scooter.
 Show off your skills, take a creative time-out from the talks, or just have some fun!